opea-project/GenAIInfra/helm-charts/agentqna/README.md

 # AgentQnA

 Helm chart for deploying AgentQnA example.

-See [AgentQnA](https://github.com/opea-project/GenAIExamples/tree/main/AgentQnA) for the example details.

-Note that this is an example to demonstrate how agent works and tested with prepared data and questions.
+It demonstrates how agent works, using prepared data and questions.
+See [AgentQnA overview](https://github.com/opea-project/GenAIExamples/tree/main/AgentQnA#overview) for the details.

 Using different datasets, models and questions may get different results.

 Agent usually requires larger models to perform better, we used Llama-3.3-70B-Instruct for test, which requires 4x Gaudi devices for local deployment.